MSL Program FAQs

 The law school’s highly qualified tenured/tenure-track faculty and adjunct faculty in the JD program.
 MSL and JD students take the same law courses except for the MSL introductory course.
 For profiles of tenured/tenure-track faculty see the Faculty Profiles section.

 Yes.
 For example, only JD students may enroll in clinical courses, in which they represent clients in the law school’s on-site law office.
-Also, some other courses are restricted to JD students because they focus on law practice skills and/or require a pre-requisite.
+Also, some other courses are restricted to JD students because they focus on law practice skills, are required for graduation, and/or require a pre-requisite.

 Yes.
 To pursue an integrated course of study combining two master’s degree programs, graduate students may, with prior approval, propose an individualized dual degree program culminating in two master’s degrees.
 You must prepare a written rationale for the particular dual degree program, including a description of the objectives to be achieved.
 Your rationale and proposed Program of Study must be approved and signed by the law school’s Associate Dean for Academic Affairs and the graduate unit chairperson (or graduate unit advisor).
 The completed materials must be submitted to the Graduate Dean for final approval.
 You must meet all requirements for both master’s degrees, except that a maximum of 6 credit hours from each major may be counted toward degree requirements in the other major.